 If you feel like you’re working your tail off and not seeing any reward, you probably need to first really examine yourself to see if you’re actually working all that hard.
 Then get some people you know and trust and ask them what they think of your work ethic.
 If you still feel like that’s not the problem, it’s probably time to ask your boss (or whatever you’re working hard towards) about what they think constitutes “good work”.

-Of course the other problem with hard work is that it often takes awhile.
-So people get frustrated because they think they deserve the fruits of their labor shortly after the work.
+Of course, the other problem with hard work is that it often takes awhile.
+People frustrated because they think they deserve the fruits of their labor shortly after the work.
 But many times, that’s just not the case.
 Most successful people worked hard for years before they saw the true rewards.

 If you’re working hard but just feel like you’re not reaping any reward, you might just need to hang in there and stick it out a little longer.
 Your reward might be just around the corner.

 If you take anything from this article, understand that you’re not entitled to success or wealth, and if you don’t achieve what you want, it’s no-one’s fault but your own.